gr4ceG/notes/cs246/2. Module 2: C++/L10 (P1): Linkers.md

 ***DON'T***: put `using namespace ~`; in `.h` files - it forces files that include your header to have that using directive

-NEVER EVER include .cc files, and NEVER EVER compile .h files==, their code gets compiled as part of the files they're included in
+NEVER EVER include .cc files, and NEVER EVER compile .h files, their code gets compiled as part of the files they're included in